dspages/Mobile-Surround-2/README.md

 ```

 ### Known bugs/limitations
 - Users must follow the instructions on the sound group show page EXACTLY.
 If more than one user picks a song, if a mobile user fails to click the mobile load button, or if multiple users pick a song, results may be unpredictable.
-This is fixable but will require a bit of coding.
+This will be fixed in a future update.

 ![Screenshot](./docs/images/instructions_with_selected_options.png)

-- Mobile-to-mobile and laptop-to-laptop results in reasonably good synchrony, but mobile-to-laptop synchrony is mediocre.
+- Mobile-to-mobile and laptop-to-laptop results in good synchrony, but mobile-to-laptop synchrony is mediocre.
 - App is very slow and barely functional on iPhone 3 and earlier.

 ## Future plans